 Introduces self to child and carer.
+Communicates with patient in age-appropriate manner and communication style.

 Seeks consent from person or carer prior to administering medication.

 Checks allergies on chart and confirms with the person in their care, also notes red ID wristband (where appropriate).